Jinjinov/external-ballistics-library/README.md

 original code can be found at: https://sourceforge.net/projects/ballisticslib/

-"Ballistics" contains C# code
+"Ballistics" contains C# code - minimal changes from the original code

-"BallisticsLibrary" contains C++ code
+"BallisticsLibrary" contains C++ code - refactored from procedural functions to OOP

 Two bugs were fixed: